-- Pupils must be of a minimum performing standard of Grade 4 on entering Fourth Year (It is recommended that pupils should be at approximately Grade 5 standard in order to achieve the best outcomes). - Pupils must be having regular lessons on their principal instrument throughout the GCSE process. - Pupils should have a good understanding of music theory Grade 5 would be a good guideline.
+- Pupils must be of a minimum performing standard of Grade 4 on entering Fourth Year - Pupils must be having regular lessons on their principal instrument throughout the GCSE process. - Pupils should have a good understanding of music theory Grade 5 would be a good guideline.
 If a pupil has limited knowledge of music theory, it is expected that individual lessons (from one of our Visiting Music Teachers) will be undertaken.
 Lesson charges are as per normal instrumental lessons but these lessons will only run until the essential elements of music theory are covered.